The Chathams is a remote, windy place that makes for an unforgettable holiday experience.

 The Chatham Islands’ natural landscapes are home to unique species of flora and fauna.

 Birdlife includes the red-crowned parakeet, Chatham Island black robin, shore plover and Chatham Island taiko - one of the rarest seabirds in the world.
 There are several albatross colonies around the islands, which can be viewed from a boat, and oystercatchers roam freely around Chatham and Pitt islands.

 Conservation programmes have had great success on the islands with both the taiko and black robin populations coming back from near extinction.

 The taiko was thought to be extinct but was rediscovered by New Zealand ornithologist David Crockett in 1978.
 Very few breeding pairs remain so the bird is the focus of an intensive conservation programme at the southern end of main Chatham Island.

-The black robin population got down to just five birds when 'Old Blue' stepping in to save the day - as the last female to breed.
+The black robin population had got down to just five birds when 'Old Blue' stepped up to save the day, breeding her species back from the brink.
 There are now 300 black robins on two nature reserves in the Chathams that are not accessible to the public.

 The seal colony at Point Munning is another popular attraction.

 The Chatham Islands’ natural sea bounty includes crayfish, hapuka, blue cod and paua.
 Fishing, rock casting, spear fishing or diving – there’s an abundance of ways to make the most of this marine wonderland.

 Inland, wild pigs, sheep and even cattle can be hunted.
 The Chatham Islands is also the only place in New Zealand where locals can hunt and eat weka - a cheeky native bird that resembles domestic poultry.

 Pitt Island is home to the legendary Saxon Merino wild ram.